Anthologia-Newspaper/anthologia-api/README.md

 ```

 ### Quickstart
 Once you have the necessary dependencies installed, you can quickly get the API server up and running.
-Execute the following command in your terminal:
+Execute the following command in your terminal :

 ```bash
 docker-compose up --build